fhjalsa/OVERRIDE/README.md

 # OVERRIDE
 Over Ride selfbot coded in python

-This is a selfbot relying on extensions
-Everyone can make an extension
+This is a selfbot relying on extensions, any one can make an extension

 # How to install